NVIDIA/NVFlare/integration/nemo/examples/prompt_learning/README.md

 ## Examples
 ### 1. Federated p-tuning using a 345 million parameter GPT model
-This example requires a GPU with at least 16GB of memory to run three clients in parallel on the same GPU.
 We use [JupyterLab](https://jupyterlab.readthedocs.io) for this example.
 To start JupyterLab, run
 ```